AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Combat/Action Economy.md

 - Action
 - Quick Action

-And they may also make another type of move any time before the start of their turn:
+And they may also make another type of move at any time before the start of their turn:

 - Reactions

-We will now go over what each of those moves means:
+We will now go over what each of those moves means.

 ## Movement